-"Canada genuinely believes the treaty process is working in British Columbia and that there's a strong prospect of finalizing treaties with those wish to in the months and years ahead," said Eric Denhoff, Canada's chief federal negotiator, during the hearing in Washington, D.C.
+"Canada genuinely believes the treaty process is working in British Columbia and that there's a strong prospect of finalizing treaties with those who wish to in the months and years ahead," said Eric Denhoff, Canada's chief federal negotiator, during the hearing in Washington, D.C.

-The admissibility hearing was in response to a complaint filed with the IACHR by the Hul'qumi'num Treaty Group in 2008, and followed a preliminary hearing held in October.
+The admissibility hearing was in response to a complaint filed by the Hul'qumi'num Treaty Group in 2008, and followed a preliminary hearing in October.

-HTG, which has been in the negotiation process for more than a decade, has become increasingly frustrated with stalled treaty talks while private development is permitted on traditional Hul'qumi'num territory without input from or restitution for the six Hul'qumi'num First Nations.
+The treaty group, which has been in the negotiation process for more than a decade, has become increasingly frustrated with stalled treaty talks while private development is permitted on traditional Hul'qumi'num territory without input from or restitution for the six Hul'qumi'num First Nations.

-A significant point of contention is the more than 800,000 hectares of land taken from Native people for the E&N railway in the 1800s - land the people were never compensated for.
+A significant point of contention is the more than 800,000 hectares of land taken from Native people for the E&N railway in the 1800s.